Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/authors/keaton_smith/_index.md

   - "Graduate Students"
 highlight_name: true
 ---
-Keaton is a graduate student in the Biochemistry and Biomedical Sciences program at McMaster.
-He graduated from the Biology \& Pharmacology Co-op program at McMaster in 2024.
-Keaton completed his undergraduate thesis in the Wilson lab, using computational methods to explore the impacts of maternal smoking on the DNA methylation patterns of cell-free placental DNA.
-Keaton’s graduate project will largely focus on creating machine learning models to classify preterm birth subtypes and non-invasively predict the risk of pregnancy complications.
+Keaton is a PhD student in the Biochemistry and Biomedical Sciences Program at McMaster.
+He graduated from the Biology & Pharmacology Co-op program at McMaster in 2024.
+Keaton completed his undergraduate thesis in the Wilson lab, using computation methods to explore the impacts of maternal smoking in the DNA methylation patterns of cell-free placental DNA.
+Keaton's graduate projects largely focus on the epigenetic landscape and genome organization of the placenta and how these characteristics can be detected non-invasively to assess placental health.
 With a passion for bioinformatics, he is excited to continue developing his computational and data analysis skills with the lab.
-When he is not writing code, you can probably find Keaton playing either guitar or basketball.